 An Act Relative to Non-Resident Firearm License Fees

-This bill cleans up the non-resident LTC language making it a “shall issue”, extending the license to six years, establishing a prohibited person, etc.
+What it does: This bill cleans up the non-resident LTC language making it a “shall issue”, extends the license to six years, establishes a prohibited person, and more.

 SECTION 1.
 Section 131F of Chapter 140 of the Massachusetts General Laws, as appearing in the 2010 Official Edition, shall be amended by deleting the following sentence;

 “Such license shall be valid for a period of one year but the colonel may renew such license, if in his discretion, such renewal is necessary.”

 And replacing it with the following: Such license shall be valid for a period of six years.

 SECTION 2.
 Section 131F of Chapter 140 of the Massachusetts General Laws, as appearing in the 2010 Official Edition, shall be amended by deleting the second paragraph in its entirety and replacing it with the following